 This chain promises lodgings wherever the winds may blow you.
-One of the world's largest hospitality firms, Wyndham Worldwide includes a portfolio of some 7,000 franchised hotels worldwide through Wyndham Hotel Group, which includes 15 familiar brands, such as Days Inn, Howard Johnson, Ramada, and Super 8.
-The company also operates Wyndham Exchange & Rentals, which has a relationship with some 4,000 vacation exchange and rental properties in some 100 countries.
+One of the world's largest hospitality firms, Wyndham Worldwide includes a portfolio of some 7,700 franchised hotels worldwide through its lodging segment, which includes 15 familiar brands, such as Days Inn, Howard Johnson, Ramada, and Super 8.
+Wyndham also operates a vacation exchange and rentals segment, which has a relationship with some 100,000 vacation exchange and rental properties in about 100 countries.
 In addition, its Wyndham Vacation Ownership operates vacation ownership resorts in North America, the Caribbean, and the South Pacific.
 Revenues primarily come from franchise and hotel management fees, membership dues, and timeshare sales.

 All of Wyndham's businesses have both domestic and international operations.
 About 75% of the company's revenues come from outside the US.